-"Is it necessary to report clear of Class D airspace when exiting the area?" - Tom C.
+"Should you report clear of Class D airspace when exiting the area after departure?" - Tom C.

 “No, there is no requirement to report clear of the Class D airspace when exiting, except when requested by the Tower.